Todar Mal: As a Finance minister of Akbar

 He took a careful survey of crop yields and prices cultivated for a 10-year period 1570–1580.
 On this basis, tax was fixed on each crop in cash.
 Each province was divided into revenue circles with their own rates of revenue and a schedule of individual crops.
 This system was prevalent where the Mughal administration could survey the land and keep careful accounts.
 For the revenue system, Akbar's territory was divided into 15 Subahs, which were further subdivided into a total of 187 Sarkars across 15 subahs, and those 187 sarkars (sirkar) were further subdivided into a total of 3367 Mahals or Pargana.
 Several Mahals were grouped into Dasturs, a unit between Mahal and Sirkar.
 Portion of larger Mahal or Pargana was called taraf.
 Mahals was subdivided into standardised Bighas.
 A Bigha was made of 3600 Ilahi Gaj, which is roughly half of modern acre.
 Unit of measurement was standardised to Ilahi Gaj, which was equivalent to 41 fingers (29-32 inches).
 Lead measuring rope, called Tenab, was also standardised by joining pieces of Bamboo with iron rings so that the length of Tenab did not vary with seasonal changes.

-This system was not applicable in the provinces like Gujarat and Bengal.

 Sometime between 1582 and 1584, as finance minister, Raja Todar Mal issued a decree which stated that all Mughal administration was to be written in Persian and in the "Iranian style".
-The decree also stated that the Mughal administration was to be staffed by Iranian and Hindu clerks, secretaries and scribes.His systematic approach to revenue collection became a model for the future Mughals as well as the British.
+The decree also stated that the Mughal administration was to be staffed by Iranian and Hindu clerks, secretaries and scribes.
+His systematic approach to revenue collection became a model for the future Mughals as well as the British.